THE PARADOX OF LIBERTY: ALEX HONNOLD AND THE ART OF HUMAN FREEDOM

 What do the two have in common?
 More than one might think.

-The Saint Benedict Institute and the Markets and Morality student organization at Hope College will host Dr. Catherine Pakaluk to speak on, “Paradox of Liberty: Alex Honnold and the Art of Human Freedom,” on Thursday, Oct.
+The Saint Benedict Institute and the Markets and Morality student organization at Hope College hosted Dr. Catherine Pakaluk to speak on, “Paradox of Liberty: Alex Honnold and the Art of Human Freedom,” on Thursday, Oct.
 19, at 7 p.m. in the Maas Center auditorium at Hope College.
-The talk will discuss the meaning of human freedom in the Catholic tradition and establish links to both Catholic social teaching and classical liberalism.
+The talk addressed the meaning of human freedom in the Catholic tradition and established links to both Catholic social teaching and classical liberalism.

-Beginning with a narrative of Honnold’s historic climb, Pakaluk will discuss paradoxical aspects of human liberty and how it applies to John Paul II’s encyclical.
-From there she will explore the relation between freedom and the principles of the free society.
+Beginning with a narrative of Honnold’s historic climb, Pakaluk discussed paradoxical aspects of human liberty and how it applies to John Paul II’s encyclical.
+From there she explored the relation between freedom and the principles of the free society.

 Pakaluk is an assistant professor of economics at the Tim and Steph Busch School of Business and Economics at The Catholic University of America.
 Her primary areas of research include economics of education and religion, family studies and demography, Catholic social thought and political economy.
 Pakaluk is the 2015 recipient of the Acton Institute’s Novak Award, a prize given for “significant contributions to the study of the relationship between religion and economic liberty.”
 She earned her doctorate at Harvard University in 2010 and lives in Maryland with her husband, Michael, and eight children.

-The event is being co-sponsored by Hope College’s Department of Religion and Department of Economics and Business.
+The event was co-sponsored by Hope College’s Department of Religion and Department of Economics and Business.